-Wholly owned by Midland, the Willbob property has been expanded fivefold since its acquisition and now consists of 318 mining claims covering a surface area of about 140 square kilometres.
-The property is located approximately 70 kilometres west of Kuujjuaq, Quebec.
+Wholly owned by Midland, the Willbob property has been expanded fivefold since its acquisition and now consists of 318 mining claims covering a surface area of about 140 square kilometers.
+The property is located approximately 70 kilometers west of Kuujjuaq, Quebec.
 Historical prospecting work led to the discovery of several gold occurrences that graded 21.9, 19.8, 15.4, 6.4, and 3.8 g/t Au from the best grab samples collected on the Lafrance, Kuni, Dessureault, Polar Bear, and Dupuis showings respectively.
-Channel sampling carried out in 2006 on the Lafrance showing namely yielded grades of 3.0 g/t Au over 2.90 metres in one location and another grade of 2.6 g/t Au over 3.90 metres about 40 metres further along the same mineralized trend.
-Similarly, channel samples collected on the Dessureault showing in 1988 yielded gold grades of 12.1 g/t Au over 3.2 metres; 11.9 g/t Au over 0.98 metre; 9.9 g/t Au over 1.1 metres, and 8.4 g/t Au over 0.72 metre (true widths cannot be determined from the information available).
+Channel sampling carried out in 2006 on the Lafrance showing namely yielded grades of 3.0 g/t Au over 2.90 meters in one location and another grade of 2.6 g/t Au over 3.90 meters about 40 meters further along the same mineralized trend.
+Similarly, channel samples collected on the Dessureault showing in 1988 yielded gold grades of 12.1 g/t Au over 3.2 meters; 11.9 g/t Au over 0.98 meter; 9.9 g/t Au over 1.1 meters, and 8.4 g/t Au over 0.72 meter (true widths cannot be determined from the information available).

 About Midland Exploration